simphotonics/exception_templates/README.md

     print('Should not reach here! $e');
   }

-  // Throwing and catching an ErrorOf<A>.
+  // Throwing and catching an ErrorOf<FailedToSerializeObject>.
   try {
     a.tearDown();
   } on ErrorOfType<FailedToSerializeObject> catch (e) {